 Friday’s high school scores, top 5 football performances

-Check out the top five performances and scores from Friday’s high school football, girls soccer and girls volleyball action.
+Check out the top five performances and scores from Friday’s high school football, boys soccer and girls volleyball action.

 Friday’s results